Josh Naylor Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in MLB.
+- The 7.9 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in the league.

-- The Athletics' 6.00 team ERA ranks last across all league pitching staffs.
+- The Athletics' 6.00 team ERA ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to give up 111 total home runs at a rate of 1.5 per game (most in the league).
+- Athletics pitchers combine to give up 112 total home runs at a clip of 1.5 per game (most in baseball).

-- Blackburn (0-0) takes the mound for the Athletics in his fifth start of the season.
-He has a 3.48 ERA in 20 2/3 innings pitched, with 23 strikeouts.

-- The righty last pitched on Thursday against the Tampa Bay Rays, when he went 5 2/3 innings, allowing two earned runs while giving up seven hits.
+- The left-hander's most recent time out came on Saturday against the Philadelphia Phillies, when he went seven innings, surrendering four earned runs while giving up four hits.

-- In four games this season, the 29-year-old has a 3.48 ERA and 10 strikeouts per nine innings, while allowing a batting average of .265 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.